mind-inria/hidimstat/tools/documentation_developer/folder_organization.rst

  ┣ 📜LICENSE                    (license detail)
- ┣ 📜README.rst                 (page for introducing and explaining the project) ┣ 📜codecov.yml                (configuration file for CodeCov) ┗ 📜pyproject.toml             (configuration file for python project) ┣ 📂.circleci                  (folder for circleci)
+ ┣ 📜README.rst                 (page for introducing and explaining the project) ┣ 📜codecov.yml                (configuration file for CodeCov) ┗ 📜pyproject.toml             (configuration file for Python project) ┣ 📂.circleci                  (folder for circleci)
  ┃ ┗ 📜config.yml               (configuration file for circleci)
  ┣ 📂.github                    (folder for github)